List of Hannah Montana characters: Cooper

-Cooper Montgomery portrayed by André Jamal Kinney (season 1), also called "Coop", is Jackson's best friend in season one.
-Cooper has not made an appearance outside of season one, although he is mentioned and it's assumed they still hang out.
+Cooper Montgomery (portrayed by André Jamal Kinney; season 1), also called "Coop", is Jackson's best friend in Season 1.
+Cooper has not made an appearance outside of season 1, although he is mentioned, and it is assumed they still hang out.
 Cooper often plays the straight man to Jackson's antics.
 He works at a movie theater called "Nick's Fat City".
 He enjoys Shirley Temple cocktails, calling them "fruity and refreshing".
 He also has a secret love of baking, something he keeps secret because he believes it is a primarily female activity.

-Cooper has a little sister named "Olivia" (Rae'Ven Larrymore Kelly) who is a student on the East Coast.
+Cooper has a little sister named Olivia (Rae'Ven Larrymore Kelly) who is a student on the East Coast.
 In "I Can't Make You Love Hannah if You Don't", Olivia visits Malibu on break where she meets Jackson.
 She agrees to go out with Jackson.
 Cooper gets mad at Jackson for flirting with his sister then he learns Olivia is Cooper's sister and she acts innocent.
 The incident causes a temporary rift in Jackson and Cooper's friendship.
 They are good friends again after Cooper realizes that everything was Olivia's fault.

 Cooper appears in "Miley Get Your Gum", "She's a Supersneak", "I Can't Make You Love Hannah If You Don't", "It's a Mannequin's World", "Oops I Meddled Again", and "Money for Nothing, Guilt for Free".
 Cooper is mentioned but unseen in the episodes "My Boyfriend's Jackson and There's Gonna Be Trouble" and "Bad Moose Rising" where he and Jackson have plans to go to a Los Angeles Dodgers game.
 In "You Give Lunch a Bad Name" Jackson says he had to miss Coop's party because Mamaw came to visit.